lukefdavids/NashvilleGigHub/README.md

 1. Clone the repo via SSH:
 In your terminal run: `git clone git@github.com:lukefdavids/NashvilleGigHub.git`
-cd to the projects directory "Nashville-Gig-Hub"
+cd to the projects root directory "Nashville-Gig-Hub" if not already there

 2. Install dependencies:
 `npm install`